sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkarayogasUtrabhAShyavivaraNam_dvitIyaH_bhAgaH.md

  Therefore the cessation of latent-impressions is relevant.

  What is this cause?
-He says-dharma belongs to those minds which are bent low by [avidyā](http://॑# "Which are under the influence of avidyā and other kleśas.").
+He says-dharma belongs to those minds which are bent low by avidyā[^840].
 And from dharma there is “sukham”. sukhānuśayī rāgaḥ[^557] pleasure.").
 Similarly from avidyā itself by engaging in prohibited deeds, there is adharma; and from that comes “duḥkham”. *duḥkhānuśayī dveṣaḥ[^558] pain.")*.

 [^557]: "YS, II.7.
 Attachment is that which follows (experience of

 [^558]: "YS, II.8.
 Aversion is that which follows (experience of

+[^840]: "Which are under the influence of avidyā and other kleśas."

  And then as before there is “prayatnaḥ” (action) in acquiring pleasure and in avoiding pain.
 By that action “vacā. . . hanti ca[^559]”.
 Then again from that, through favouring or hurting others, there is “dharmādharmau”’From them (again) “sukhaduḥkhe” And from them “rāgadveṣau” as earlier.
 And thence (again) action.
 In this manner the continuous revolution of (this six spoked saṃsāra wheel) is begun.
 And (of this continuously revolving wheel) “avidyā netrī”= (avidyā) is like the mare of the chariot’s wheel[^560].